unnamed-ii/react-cheese-shop/README.md

 - Advanced filtering products (Category page)
 - Reviews for individual products (Products and collections)
 - Add setting active block (Home page, recommendations block)
-- Render all data not from constants but from server
 - Add rendering image of products from server

+- Fix the position of dropdown list (Header) +
+- Render all data not from constants but from the server +
 - Product ratings (Products and collections) +
 - Custom radio button (Checkout page) +
 - Fill the 'products' fields with different data on firestore +